Theseus-Aegis/Mods/addons/acre/README.md

 # About

-Adds ACRE radio racks to vehicles.
+Adds ACRE2 radio racks to vehicles.

 ### Authors